wlloyduw/SAAF/python_template/deploy/README.md

   * [**handler.py**](../src/handler.py) file is the handler that each cloud provider will execute.

-### 📁 tools Folder
+### 📁 deploy Folder

 This folder contains tools to help deploy serverless functions onto each supported platform.
 For more detailed documentation please see the comments at the beginning of each file.

-  * [**config.json**](./config.json) contains all of the neccessary variables to deploy a function.
-This includes the name of the function, the Azure Function app name, and other information.
   * [**publish.sh**](./publish.sh) is a script used to deploy a function onto each platform.
 This requires each each cloud providers CLI to be installed and properly configured.

+  * [**config.json**](./config.json) contains all of the neccessary variables to deploy a function and is used by [publish.sh](./publish.sh).
+    * **functionName:** The name of your function.
+        - On Azure, this will be used for all other resources such as Function App, Storage and Resource Groups.
+            Must be lowercase alphanumeric, and unique.
+    * **lambdaRoleARN:** The ARN of the AWS Lambda role to use.
+    * **lambdaSubnets:** The VPC subnet to use.
+This is optional and can be left blank.
+    * **lambdaSecurityGroups:** The VPC security group to use.
+This is optional and can be left blank.
+    * **test:** After a function is deployed, this payload will be use to automatically test the function.

 ### 📁 platforms Folder